Sam-Osian/PFD-toolkit/docs/screener.md

 )
 ```

-Under the hood, this is what the model sees.
+Under the hood, this is what the `LLM` sees.
 For "strict" mode (default):

 > Your match leniency should be strict.
 This means that if you are on the fence as to whether a report matches the user query, you should respond "No".